contao/contao/core-bundle/UPGRADE.md

 wrapping element, use `Message::generateUnwrapped()` instead.

+### prepareFormData hook

+The "prepareFormData" hook now passes `$this` as last argument, just like in any other hook.

 ### `ondelete_callback`

-The `ondelete_callback` of the `DC_Table` driver now passes `$this` as last argument just like in `DC_Folder` and in any other callback.
+The `ondelete_callback` of the `DC_Table` driver now passes `$this` as last argument, just like in `DC_Folder` and in any other callback.

 ### Markup changes